How Technology Can Alleviate Surveillance Blind Spots

 Even as technology has rapidly advanced over decades to meet changing demands in the security industry, persistent challenges—such as staffing shortages and limited scope of surveillance—remain.

-Electronic surveillance systems have continually been an essential element of security programs, supplementing guards as an “all-seeing eye” that never tires and remains constantly alert.
-However, virtually all electronic surveillance systems are fixed in some way to the structure they’re designed to protect, therefore they are limited in their scope of surveillance.
-The introduction of pan-tilt-zoom cameras to the industry notably expanded the breadth of surveillance capabilities, but even those are still restricted to a fixed anchor point.
-This means that blind spots and hard-to-access and/or surveil areas can still be a prevailing challenge for security providers looking to reduce risk at their commercial facilities.
+Electronic surveillance systems have continually been an essential element of security programs, supplementing guards as an “all-seeing eye” that can ensure more comprehensive coverage and maintain critical alertness regardless of the day or hour.
+However, virtually all electronic surveillance systems are fixed in some way to the structure they’re designed to protect, and are limited in their scope of surveillance.
+The introduction of pan-tilt-zoom cameras to the industry notably expanded the breadth of surveillance capabilities, but even these are still restricted to a fixed anchor point.
+This means that blind spots and hard-to-access and/or surveil areas can still be a prevailing challenge for organizations looking to reduce risk at their commercial facilities.

 Addressing security challenges with cost-effective technology

 As the industry looks for a cost-effective path forward that addresses these gaps in surveillance, security partners are finding answers in technology.
-For instance, ADT Commercial has established a dedicated innovation program aimed at developing technologies, like humanoid robotics and indoor drones, to directly address challenges like these facing security leaders today—directly augmenting and optimizing the security guarding industry.
+For instance, Everon™ has established a dedicated innovation program aimed at developing technologies—like humanoid robotics in collaboration with Norway-based 1X Technologies—to directly address challenges like these facing security leaders today, with the intention of directly augmenting and optimizing the security guarding industry.

-“Our humanoid robot is the first of many iterations to come.
-It’s approximately six feet tall, complete with arms and hands that can be programmed to mimic humanlike movement—capable of conducting patrols, two-way communications and fine motor skilled actions, such as unzipping and searching a backpack or opening a door,” said Mike Lavway, Director of Operations for ADT Commercial’s Innovation Lab in Irving, TX.
+“We hope this humanoid robot is the first of many iterations to come.
+The current version in development is approximately six feet tall, complete with arms that can be programmed to mimic humanlike movement—eventually capable of conducting patrols, two-way communications through VR capabilities and carrying out certain tasks and actions, such as unzipping and searching a backpack or opening a door,” said Mike Lavway, Director of Operations for Everon’s Innovation Lab in Irving, TX.

 Technology that helps protect your people, property, and assets

-Similar to the humanoid robots, one guard can interact with a fleet of drones to cover more ground.
+Similar to the humanoid robots, a fleet of drones might one day be leveraged to help increase surveillance coverage during a security event.
 Security guards are most often limited to strictly observe-and-report function, preventing them from engaging in events beyond dispatching.
-Consider a fire event in which an alarm is triggered—a guard must evacuate along with the rest of the occupants, but a drone or robot can remain indoors and investigate on behalf of the security officers and first responders without risking human life or injury.
-Both robots and drones in commercial security applications allow users to surveil their surroundings dynamically and can see virtually all areas a human could see with the added benefit of recording the experience for forensic purposes.
+Consider a fire event in which an alarm is triggered—a guard must evacuate along with the rest of the occupants, but there is potential that a drone or robot could remain to investigate and collect evidence on the incident on behalf of the security officers and first responders.
+Both robots and drones in commercial security applications could eventually allow users to surveil their surroundings dynamically and can see virtually all areas a human could see with the added benefit of recording the experience for forensic purposes.

-The development of indoor autonomous drones and humanoid robotics, along with other explorations into emerging technologies, allow security leaders to move beyond responding to events in the past tense and begin to move towards engaging with preventive tactics and real-time incident response to effectively reduce risk to an organization’s most precious asset—its people.
+The development of drones and humanoid robotics, along with other explorations into emerging technologies, allow security leaders to move beyond responding to events in the past tense and begin to move towards engaging with preventive tactics and real-time incident response that could effectively reduce risk to an organization’s most precious asset—its people.

 As the world around us continues to rapidly change, we’re taking chances and striving to be proactively ahead of the curve to address your evolving security needs.